Coming to Cal

-He was right, Maria became more proficient and learned new skills.
-Her sense of belonging also grew as the graduate student she worked with, Mia Pulos, started including her in more.
+Her sense of belonging also grew as Mia, the graduate student she was working with, started including her in more.
 “We were together almost all the time.
 I really feel like we bonded on other things apart from research and our projects.
 Building that connection helped her get to know me better and get to know what level of support I needed.
 Instead of being just another undergraduate, you actually turn into a real person and I think it helps you feel welcomed in this space.

 “I was just grateful that these people took a chance on someone who might not have had the time or the persistence to go into the research world not knowing what is waiting for them.

-Professor Cates saw that I was struggling.
+Professor Cate saw that I was struggling.
 He didn't give up on me and that was a really good feeling, knowing that he was going to support me to get there.”